pochedls/xsearch/README.md

 `xsearch` will create a file in your home directory to support version checking.

 Alternatively, you can download the contents of this repository and import the package (or the `search.py` file).
+In this case, we suggest you watch the repository (in GitHub) so that you know when there are version changes.

 `xsearch` is built around metadata logic documented in the [CMIP6 Global Attributes, DRS, Filenames, Directory Structure, and CV’s document](https://goo.gl/v1drZl).
 These logic underpin the filename and directory creation, written by [CMOR](https://cmor.llnl.gov/) and other CMIP-writing libraries.
 The [CMIP6 CMOR Tables](https://github.com/PCMDI/cmip6-cmor-tables/tree/master/Tables) (e.g. Amon - designate A=atmospheric realm, and mon=monthly frequency), similar logic underpinned the [CMIP5](https://github.com/PCMDI/cmip5-cmor-tables/tree/master/Tables) and [CMIP3](https://github.com/PCMDI/cmip3-cmor-tables/tree/master/Tables) phases.

 ### Support

-Note: this software library is designed to help PCMDI users search for CMIP data.
+Note that this software library is designed to help PCMDI users search for CMIP data.
 If the search works correctly, but points to a dataset that has problems (e.g., a corrupted or incomplete dataset) these issues should not be logged as an issue / bug in this repository.

 Contributions from users of this utility are critical (issue reports and contributed code to improve the package or address bugs).